MATRIX0GITHUB/MatPixivCrawler3/README.md

     as long as the opener is guaranteed to be used correctly, no headers can be successfully logged in
     Now you can use this crawler to crawl all target from Pixiv

-    Perhaps finally a few remaining images(threads) can not be terminated, which is caused by the server blocking high-volume concurrent threads at the same time, this time can only give up these tasks to take the initiative to end the program